jyn514/jyn514.github.io/content/distributed-identity.md

 [trustfall]: https://github.com/obi1kenobi/trustfall

 [^4]: You want this per-repo so that you can delete your association with one project without having to delete all of them.

+[^5]: technically DIDs [aren't specific to ATProto](https://www.w3.org/TR/did/), but they weren't widely used before Bluesky started using them.